e-vdb/simon-game/README.md

 * rules_eng.txt : plain text document that contains the rules of the game
 * highScore.txt: plain text document used to record the high score
 * highScore.gif : image taken from https://www.pngwing.com/en/free-png-shfbd

+## Tkinter interface

+### Gameplay

+### Rules

+The rules of Simon can be displayed thanks to the menu Rules from the GUI.

+### High score
+The current high score is saved in a text document (player name and score).
+It can be displayed from the menu Score.

+If you perform better a window will open to ask you to enter your name.